 This is a double only.
 No century option is available!

 We do have an awesome century in October!
 Click here to learn about it!

 Limited to 500 Riders ▪ Staggered Starts: 4am to 7am* ▪ 17 hour time limit ▪ Chip-timed

 Click here for results from prior years.

 Solvang Spring Tour: Don’t just spend the day in Solvang, spend a week!

-All riders must check in Friday evening from 6:00pm to 9:00pm or Saturday morning between 5:00am and 7:00am at the Santa Ynez Valley Marriott.
-Please do your best to check in Friday evening, not Saturday morning, especially if you want an early start time.
+Friday from 7-9pm or Saturday from 4-6:30am at the Santa Ynez Valley Marriott.
+Please do your best to check in Friday evening, especially if you want an early start time.